Urbanization in Africa: West Africa

 In the West African forest region, cities developed among the Yoruba, Fulani, Hausa people as well as in the Ashanti Empire and Benin kingdom.
 As well as being commercial and political centers they worked as spiritual centers.
+One of the largest cities in the region was Old Oyo, a "Great Village" with an area of 5252.5 ha, and an estimated population of 100,000.